Frequently asked questions (FAQs)

 All donations take time to process, from a few days to more than a year for large or complex donations.
 Donations are expensive to process, require specialist storage materials and we may require financial support in some cases.

 Gladstone’s Library has a thriving volunteer programme.
-Volunteers work in the Reading Rooms, help give tours, and tend to the gardens.
+Volunteers work in the Reading Rooms, help to run events, and tend to the gardens.
 Volunteers help us extend our team and broaden our skills.
+We have three main volunteer teams:

 Gladstone’s Library welcomes requests for work experience; we are delighted that so many people feel that we can provide an enriching learning experience.
 However, the Reading Rooms at Gladstone’s Library are a silent environment run by a small team.
 Staff work on individual, long-term projects.
 Therefore we can only take individuals on work experience during the three or four weeks that we set aside for hosting school work experience.
 These are set by the schools each year and can vary, but are usually in mid-March, the final week of June and the first week in July.
 These weeks are specifically designed to offer a short-term, five-day experience of working in libraries and archives.
 Anyone can attend these weeks, up to a limit dictated by space.
 Unfortunately we are unable to deliver work experience in any other format.